MalayAgr/SteeringWheelAnglePredictor/readme.md

 #### [model.get_batch()](https://github.com/MalayAgarwal-Lee/steering_wheel_angle/blob/bf46840556ba66fb7d6948b098a4119011fa8dde/model.py#L104)

 Helper function which works as an infinite generator, yielding random batches of images according to the specified batch size and the given list of image paths.
-It also performs augmentation on the images if the model is training (`is_training = True`).

 >**Note**: The function calls processing.vectorized_imread() to read the images using the image paths.

+> **Note**: The function performs augmentation on the images when `is_training = True`.

 | **Arguments**     |                                                                                                                               |
 |---------------    |---------------------------------------------------------------------------------------------------------------------------    |